franneck94/Vscode-C-Cpp-Runner/README.md

 - ⚙️ Additional compiler arguments (defaults to None)
 - ⚙️ Additional linker arguments (defaults to None)
 - ⚙️ Additional include paths (defaults to None)
-- ⚙️ Whether to activate the logging or not (only for extension developers)
+- ⚙️ Whether to activate logging or not (only for extension developers)

 ## Important Notes